curvedspace/Permastead/README.md

 - Observations - these allow you to journal your observations on your property over time.
 - Actions - this is essentially a TODO list that helps keep track of what needs to be done.
 - Events - events are cycilical and can either be informational, or trigger TODOs in your Actions view.
+- Procedures - stores documentation on procedures for the homestead, various chores, equipment maintenance, recipes, etc.
 - Inventory - this tracks what you have available on the homestead.
 - Plants - a plant database
 - Starters view - this shows your current seed inventory and other plant starts like root cuttings or saplings.